Ukraine rejects Russian demand for surrender in Mariupol | Law-Order

 Ukrainian officials defiantly rejected a Russian demand that their forces in Mariupol lay down arms and raise white flags Monday in exchange for safe passage out of the besieged strategic port city.

-Fighting for Mariupol has continued to be intense, even as the Russian offensive in other areas has floundered to the point where Western governments and analysts see the broader conflict grinding into a war of attrition.

-Ukrainian officials rejected the Russian proposal for safe passage out of Mariupol even before Moscow's 5 am deadline for a response came and went.

 "There can be no talk of any surrender, laying down of arms,'' Ukrainian Deputy Prime Minister Irina Vereshchuk told the news outlet Ukrainian Pravda. ''We have already informed the Russian side about this."
-Mariupol Mayor Piotr Andryushchenko also rejected the offer shortly after it was made, saying in a Facebook post he didn't need to wait until the morning deadline to respond and cursing at the Russians, according to the news agency Interfax Ukraine.

-Russian Col Gen Mikhail Mizintsev had offered two corridors — one heading east toward Russia and the other west to other parts of Ukraine.
+Mariupol Mayor Piotr Andryushchenko also dismissed the offer shortly after it was made, saying in a Facebook post he didn't need to wait until the morning deadline to respond and cursing at the Russians, according to the news agency Interfax Ukraine.
+Russian Col. Gen. Mikhail Mizintsev had offered two corridors — one heading east toward Russia and the other west to other parts of Ukraine.
 He did not say what Russia planned if the offer was rejected.

-The Russian Ministry of Defence said authorities in Mariupol could face a military tribunal if they sided with what it described as "bandits", the Russian state news agency RIA Novosti reported.
+The Russian Ministry of Defense said authorities in Mariupol could face a military tribunal if they sided with what it described as "bandits," the Russian state news agency RIA Novosti reported.
+Multiple attempts to evacuate residents from Mariupol and other Ukrainian cities have failed or only partly succeeded, with bombardments continuing as civilians tried to flee.
+City officials said at least 2,300 people have died in the siege, with some buried in mass graves.

-"The block-by-block fighting in Mariupol itself is costing the Russian military time, initiative, and combat power," the Washington-based Institute for the Study of War said in a briefing.
+Tearful evacuees from devastated Mariupol have described how "battles took place over every street."
+Ahead of the latest offer, a Russian airstrike hit the school where some 400 civilians had been taking shelter and it was not clear how many casualties there were, Ukraine's President Volodymyr Zelenskyy said in a video address early Monday.
+"They are under the rubble, and we don't know how many of them have survived," he said.
+The fall of Mariupol would allow Russian forces in southern and eastern Ukraine to unite.
+But Western military analysts say that even if the surrounded city is taken, the troops battling a block at a time for control there may be too depleted to help secure Russian breakthroughs on other fronts.
+Ukrainians "have not greeted Russian soldiers with a bunch of flowers," Zelenskyy told CNN, but with "weapons in their hands."
+US President Joe Biden was expected to talk later Monday with the leaders of France, Germany, Italy and Britain to discuss the war, before heading later in the week to Brussels and then Poland for in-person talks.
+Zelenskyy has been pleading with the US for more aircraft and advanced air-defense systems, while NATO members on the alliance's eastern flank have also been looking for missile defense systems from the US and Britain.

-US Defence Secretary Lloyd Austin said Ukrainian resistance means Russian President Vladimir Putin's "forces on the ground are essentially stalled".
+US Defense Secretary Lloyd Austin said Ukrainian resistance means Russian President Vladimir Putin's "forces on the ground are essentially stalled."
 "It's had the effect of him moving his forces into a woodchipper," Austin told CBS on Sunday.

 The strike on the art school was the second time in less than a week that officials reported an attack on a public building where Mariupol residents had taken shelter.
 On Wednesday, a bomb hit a theatre where more than 1,000 people were believed to be sheltering.